 In this tutorial, we will show you how to install Webmin on Debian 10.
 For those of you who didn’t know, Webmin is a free control panel for managing VPS.
 Webmin is a web-based interface that is used to manage the VPS web hosting server.
 With the help of webmin you can set up a user account, apache, DNS and file sharing, and other actions.
 Webmin is very suitable for beginners who do not know much about the Unix or Linux command line.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
-The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo’ to the commands to get root privileges.
-I will show you through the step by step installation Webmin on a Debian 10 (Buster) server.
+The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 Install Webmin on Debian 10 Buster

 Step 1.
-Before we install any software, it’s important to make sure your system is up to date by running these following apt-get commands in the terminal:
+Before we install any software, it’s important to make sure your system is up to date by running the following

 Step 2.
 Installing Webmin on Debian 10.